📚 NVIDIA Profiling Basics

 Quick Decision Guide:

-) if you’re unsure where the bottleneck is - Use NSight Compute (
+nsys) if you’re unsure where the bottleneck is - Use Nsight Compute (

 Let’s profile the Matrix Multiplication implementations from Puzzle 16 to understand performance differences.